epklein/epklein.github.io/_pages/swe/devops/continuous-delivery.md

 permalink: /swe/devops/cd
 ---

-Continuous Delivery (CD) is one of the fundamental software engineering practices that modern companies use to deliver software *quickly* and *reliably*.
+Continuous Delivery (CD) is at the heart of [DevOps](/swe/devops) and is one of the fundamental software engineering practices that modern companies use to deliver software *quickly* and *reliably*.

 It comprises of a set of principles and foundations that creates many feedback loops in the development process, to ensure we are building high-quality software that gets delivered *frequently* and *reliably*.